 Here again, technology could save you training and coaching headaches.
-With the right sales engagement solution that automates cadence, your reps will average nine calls per lead.
+With the right sales engagement solution that automates cadence, your reps will most likely average nine calls per lead.

-When it comes to contact ratio for marketing qualified leads, Marketing Sherpa reported that salespeople don’t contact 80% of their marketing qualified leads (MQLs) (Source: Marketing Sherpa’s B2B Benchmark Report).
+When it comes to the contact ratio for marketing-qualified leads, Marketing Sherpa reported that salespeople don’t contact 80% of their marketing-qualified leads (MQLs), meaning they never translate to actual sales.
 That’s a massive waste of time and money.

-In the Annual 2014 Lead to Response Report, 47% of 9,538 companies using a list-based solution that received a test lead did not attempt to contact the lead.
-List-based tools leave almost half of all leads in limbo while queue-based system users have far fewer leads that go uncontacted — only 17% (Source: Telfer School of Management).
+List-based tools leave almost half of all leads in limbo, while queue-based system users have far fewer leads that go uncontacted — only 17%, according to the Telfer School of Management.

 Response Time To Leads